Food Safety: Instructions on Food Labels

 What can I do if I don’t understand the instructions?

 Read all food safety instruction on labels and packages.
 If you do not understand the instructions, ask someone to explain these to you.
 Contact the food processor directly, or ask your family, neighbour or grocery store employee for more information.

 For More Information

-#59a Food Safety: Ten Easy Steps to Make Food Safe
+- HealthLinkBC File#59a Food Safety: Easy Steps to Make Food Safe

-#59b Food Safety for Fresh Fruit and Vegetables
+- HealthLinkBC File #59b Food Safety for Fresh Fruits and Vegetables

 - HealthLinkBC File #76 Foods to Avoid for People at Higher Risk of Food-borne Illness